isabelc/edd-software-specs/readme.txt

  In addition to leaving fields blank, you can add code to add more rows to the table (see FAQs).

-* It replaces EDD's default microdata itemptype `Product` with `SoftwareApplication`.

-* It moves the microdata itemtype declaration up to the body element so as to nest the `name` property within the itemscope. *

-* It adds `offers`, `price`, and `currency` microdata in order to generate Google rich snippets for Software Applications.

-* In addition, it adds these microdata properties of `SoftwareApplication`:

-`description
-datepublished
-datemodified
-softwareversion
-applicationcategory
-fileformat
-filesize
-requirements`

-* It adds the "Current Version" of the download to the purchase receipt "Products" list (on EDD's `edd_receipt shortcode` shortcode).
-This is only if EDD Software Licensing plugin or EDD Changelog plugin is not active.
+* It adds the "Current Version" of the download to the purchase receipt "Products" list (on EDD's `edd_receipt` shortcode).
+This is only if EDD Software Licensing plugin or EDD Changelog plugin is not active because those plugins will add their own version.

 * It lets you enable the Specs table only for downloads that need it.
 See FAQ for details.